MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TextTag.md

 ### Wrap mode

-Whether to wrap lines never, at word boundaries_COMMA_ or at character boundaries Default value: False
+Whether to wrap lines never, at word boundaries_COMMA_ or at character boundaries.
+Default value: False

 The **Gnome::GObject::Value** type of property *wrap-mode* is `G_TYPE_ENUM`.

 ### Invisible

 Whether this text is hidden.
 Note that there may still be problems with the support for invisible text, in particular when navigating programmatically inside a buffer containing invisible segments.

 Since: 2.8

 The **Gnome::GObject::Value** type of property *invisible* is `G_TYPE_BOOLEAN`.